 I don’t know if it’s getting old for you…but it was definitely getting old for me – this was the third major event in the same number of years and the third restart!

-Quitting would be a million times worse!
+But please understand something - quitting would be a million times worse!

-It starts in your mind, works its way down to your heart – and then, the big one – it has to work its way down to your feet…and then back up again into a loop so that your feet keep moving.
+That journey starts in your mind, works its way down to your heart – and then, the big one – it has to work its way down to your feet…and then back up again into a loop so that your feet keep moving.

 Can it be discouraging?
 Yes – but anything worthwhile can be.

 But you have two real options in front of you:

 1) Keep looking back at what you used to do compared to what you currently do – which is not a happy place or...

 2) Move forward, which means that pretty soon, you’ll be looking back at right now and laughing because of what you’ll be doing then!